vouch-opensource/mcumgr-client/README.md

 ./target/release/mcumgr-client -m 4096 -l 8192 -d /dev/ttyACM0 upload firmware-image.bin
 ```

-This needs 1:09 minutes for the same file (instead of 3 minutes with the default buffer sizes), which is more than 10 times faster than the original mcumgr Go program.
+This needs 17 seconds for the same file (instead of 1:48 minutes with the default buffer sizes), which is more than 10 times faster than the original mcumgr Go program.